 Our fall Tryout process is open to any student at Harvard and designed to showcase the skills that will be most valuable in trial.

-Come meet us and learn who we are and what we do!
+Come meet us, learn about who we are, and see what we do!
 Before Tryouts each year, we host two information sessions where prospective members can learn about collegiate Mock Trial, the Harvard Mock Trial Association, and watch a live demonstration.
-Each session lasts about an hour, and both sessions cover the same material, so you only need to attend one.
+Both sessions cover the same material, so you only need to attend one.
 We strongly encourage you to attend an Information Session prior to trying out for the team.

-If the times below are not compatible with your schedule, please contact our Community Director, Maison Jobe, at firstname.lastname@example.org.
-She will work with you to find a time for an in-person meeting.
+If the times below are not compatible with your schedule, please contact our Director of Tryouts, Training, and Mentoring, Audrey Vanderslice (firstname.lastname@example.org) to schedule a one on one meeting.

 Our Tryout Form puts you on our radar, and it helps us keep track of you as you move throughout the Tryout process.
-You must fill it out before booking a tryout slot.
-It's quick—just basic biographical data; the HMTA Application (discussed below) helps us get to know you in depth.
+The link to the form will be released here as soon as it becomes available.
+You must fill out a Preliminary Tryout Form before booking a tryout slot.
+It's quick—just basic biographical data.

-The Round I Tryout Packet and the HMTA Application will be released on Friday, September 6th at 6 pm.
 The Tryout Packet contains all relevant information for the Round I Tryout, extra resources to help you prepare, and the written content you'll rely on for the witness portion of your tryout.
-The HMTA Application is due to Maison Jobe via email (firstname.lastname@example.org) by noon on Monday, September 9th.

 Step 4: Prepare for Your Round I Tryout